Stanley Williams: Trial

 The prosecution had removed three black people from serving as jurors in Williams' trial.
 Williams' lawyers claimed that he was convicted by a jury that had no African-Americans, one Latino, one Filipino-American, and 10 White Americans.
 The District Attorney provided proof, however, in the form of a death certificate and the affidavit of another juror, that juror #12, William James McLurkin, was black.
 The defense responded that, contrary to the affidavit, McLurkin did not appear black.
-They maintain that the trial record indicates that none of the lawyers, and particularly the prosecutor, additional evidence in a November 2005 petition for clemency.
+They maintain that the trial record indicates that "none of the lawyers, and particularly the prosecutor, thought Mr. McLurkin was black", according to additional evidence in a November 2005 petition for clemency.
 According to the clemency petition, in his closing arguments, prosecuting District Attorney Robert Martin described Williams as a "Bengal tiger in captivity in a zoo" and said that the jury needed to imagine him in his natural "habitat", which was like "going into the back country, into the hinterlands."
 In a radio interview, Martin insisted that the analogy was not meant to be racial, and instead was a metaphor to the fact that Williams appeared in court dressed in business attire much like an animal in a zoo appears more docile than it would be in the wild.
 In the Court of Appeal summary of the case, Williams stated that various jurors misconstrued as a threat a question that he asked defense counsel at the close of the guilt phase.
 The trial record shows that after the jurors returned their guilty verdicts, Williams said, "Sons of bitches" in a voice sufficiently loud that the court reporter included it in the trial transcript.
 On the day that the jury began its penalty-phase deliberations, an alternate juror reported to the bailiff that he was going to get all of them.
+Three separate alternate jurors denied hearing Williams make such a comment to the judge.

 Williams became inmate CDC# C29300 at San Quentin State Prison in northern California, and spent 6 years in solitary confinement in the late 1980s for multiple assaults on guards and fellow inmates.
 According to a classification report found on page 8 of filings by his lawyers during the clemency proceedings dated August 5, 2004, Williams had no violations since that time.

 In October 1988, Williams was stabbed in the neck and seriously injured by Tiequon Cox in San Quentin State Prison.